SkylineCommunications/dataminer-docs/dataminer-overview/Pricing/Pricing_Perpetual_Use_Licensing.md

 ### Custom apps

-In addition to the standard core DataMiner licenses, which allow anybody to design, build, and deploy comprehensive multi-vendor end-to-end network management and orchestration solutions, you can also opt to license custom, purpose-built DataMiner applications from Skyline Communications, example [DataMiner PTP app] (https://skyline.be/precision-time-protocol).
+In addition to the standard core DataMiner licenses, which allow anybody to design, build, and deploy comprehensive multi-vendor end-to-end network management and orchestration solutions, you can also opt to license custom, purpose-built DataMiner applications from Skyline Communications, such as the [DataMiner PTP app](xref:SolPTP).

 ### Staging